Athens National Gardens

 Location: Syntagma

-The National Garden of Athens: Right in the heart of Athens, between Syntagma Square and the Kallimarmaro (Panathenaic) Stadium, stands the famous National Garden of Athens, a beautiful area to escape the noisy city center and relax in a lush green environment.
-It is almost unbelievable that such an amazing garden is situated among the busiest avenues of the city and still it is so well-protected from noise.
+Right in the heart of Athens, between Syntagma Square and the Panathenaic Stadium, lies the famous National Garden of Athens, a beautiful area to escape the noisy city center and relax in a lush environment.
+It is almost unbelievable that such an enticing garden is situated among the busiest avenues of the city yet remains so well-protected from noise.

-The National Garden covers a vast area of about 16 hectares and they have three entrances: from Amalias Avenue, Vassilissis Sofias Avenue and from the Zappeion Megaron.
-It is situated on the north of Syntagma square, right next to the Greek Parliament.
+The garden covers a vast area of about 16 hectares.
+It is situated on the north of Syntagma Square, right next to the Hellenic Parliament.

-The National Garden was created between 1838 and 1840 by order of Queen Amalia, the first queen of Greece.
-The German agronomist Frederick Schmidt was responsible for planting this garden.
+The National Garden was created between 1838 and 1840 by order of Queen Amalia, the wife of King Otto and the first queen of Greece.
+The German agronomist Frederick Schmidt was responsible for its planting.
 He imported more than 500 plant species from Greece and around the world, including many tropical plants.
 Unfortunately, with the passage of time, some of these plants didn't survive the Mediterranean climate, but those who have survived, create a lovely environment to relax.

 Top Tours and activities